atomicdata-dev/atomic-server/docs/src/astro-guide/8-pojects.md

 </style>
 ```

-Since a ResourceArray is just an array of subjects we can map through them and pass the subject over to the `<Project />` component.
+Since a ResourceArray is just an array of subjects we can map through them and pass the subject to `<Project />`.

 Our homepage is now complete and looks like this: